vikimse/tech-infra/1.Setup-Jenkins-Virtualbox/README.md

 3. Install Ubuntu in VM
 Use the default VirtualBox user (vboxuser) and default password

-4. Switch to the root user and update your Ubuntu system, run the following commands:
+4. Switch to root user and update system packages su - sudo apt update
-# Switch to root user
-su -
-# Update system packages
-sudo apt update

-5. Install Java
-Java is required for Jenkins.
-Follow this tutorial for detailed instructions on installing Java
+5. Java is required for Jenkins
 # Install the Java Runtime Environment (JRE)
 sudo apt install default-jre
 # Verify the Java version